ERC Innovates Internal Operations with Integrify

 The team was focused on:

-According to Mark Williams Senior Business Systems Specialist, “The implementation went very well and Integrify’s staff held many coaching sessions with the ERC team initially to get us up to speed quickly.”
+According to Mark Williams, Senior Business Systems Specialist, “The implementation went very well.
+Integrify’s staff initially held many coaching sessions with the ERC team to quickly get us up to speed.”

 Because Integrify is a low-code, process application platform, the IT team was able to quickly develop forms and processes based on stakeholder meetings and then demo them for validation.